lamhq/tech-notes/pages/devops/aws/networking/vpc/guides.md

-# Internet Access Guide
+# Guides

-Enable internet access for a subnet with Internet Gateway:
+## Enable internet access for a subnet with Internet Gateway

 1. Enable the **Auto-assign public IPv4 address** feature for the subnet.
 1. Create a new internet gateway and attach it to the VPC.